-St Michaels Family Centre (Registered as a charity) Saddlebow Road/Church Lane/Terrington St Clement King's Lynn Norfolk
+St Michaels Family Centre (Registered as a charity) Saddlebow Road/Church Lane King's Lynn Norfolk

-'Childcare on your doorstep' Parent's Guide to the Early Years Foundation Stage (EYFS) The Early Years Foundation Stage (EYFS) sets out the learning and development stages for children as they grow from birth to five years.
+'Childcare on your doorstep' Parent's Guide to the Early Years Foundation Stage (EYFS) What is the Early Years Foundation Stage (EYFS)?
+The Early Years Foundation Stage (EYFS) sets out the learning and development stages for children as they grow from birth to five years.
 For those working in the early years the EYFS outlines what they need to do to support your child.
 It also sets out requirements as to how your child should be kept safe and cared for and how we can all make sure that your child achieves the most that they can in their earliest years of life.
-Head Office © 01553 770439 Email : office@stmichaelsfamilycentre.co.uk Play and the EYFS Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outdoors.
+T 01553 770439 Email : Officesmfc@gmail.com Play and the EYFS Children in the EYFS learn by playing and exploring, being active and through creative and critical thinking which takes place both indoors and outdoors.
 Your child will be learning skills, acquiring new knowledge and demonstrating their understanding through 7 areas of learning and development.
 Children should mostly develop the 3 prime areas first.
 These are: Personal, social and emotional development